Jasmine969/geoparticle-tutorial/docs/source/installation.rst

 .. code-block:: bash

+    # activate your virtual environment if needed
     pip install geoparticle

 =============================
 Installing from the source code
 =============================

-Download and enter the source code directory, then
+Download the source code from the `GitHub Repository <https://github.com/Jasmine969/geoparticle>`_ and

 .. code-block:: bash

+    # activate your virtual environment if needed
-    pip install .
+    pip install .\geoparticle\